-Push the TUNERON button to change from AM to FM reception.
+Push the band select button (FM/AM) to change from AM to FM1 to FM2 reception.

-The FM stereo indicator, ST, illuminates during FM stereo reception.
+The FM stereo indicator, ST, illuminates

+during FM stereo reception.
 When the stereo broadcast signal is weak, the radio automatically changes from stereo to monaural reception.

-TUNE buttons
+TUNE Knob

-The radio should not be tuned while driving in order that full attention may be given to the driving operation.
+The radio should not be tuned while driving so full attention may be given to vehicle operation.